Hirva-Bhagat/Road-Event-Classification-TSML-Final-Project-/README.md

 3D ResNet model.
 Run cell block 6 and 7.
 The code generates evaluation and accuracy for the best epoch and saves it.

 ### EF-3D ResNet
 3D ResNet model with Early Fusion.
 You have to change the video_path parameter in opt to your augmented dataset folder.
-Run cell block 8 and 9.
+Run code cell block 8 and 9.

 ### LF-3D ResNet
 3D ResNet model with Late Fusion.
 You have to change the video_path parameter in opt to your attention maps folder and gaze_path to outside frames folder.
-Run cell block 10 and 11.
+Run code cell block 10 and 11.